std4453/x-platform-ws/README.md

 ### Further information

-If you are `x-platform-ws` in a project with [browserify](http://browserify.org/) or [webpack](https://webpack.js.org/), every will be working fine.
+If you are `x-platform-ws` in a project with [browserify](http://browserify.org/) or [webpack](https://webpack.js.org/), everything will be working fine.

 If not, you should add `events` and `buffer` to your dependencies.
 They are peer dependencies of `x-platform-ws` so you have to install them manually.
+(Webpack and browserify have them installed and automatically bundled for browsers)

 ## Usage